softquantum/wagtailmeili/README.md

 ```

 ## License
-This project is released under the [BSD-3-Clause License](LICENSE).
+This project is released under the [3-Clause BSD License](LICENSE).